 This course is intended to give the basic knowledge in bridge engineering including bridge design, construction and management.
 Topics in the introduction will cover problems of basic bridge conception and selection of bridge micro location, environmental consequences of bridge construction and aesthetics of bridges.
 Design loads, load factors and load combinations based on actual Codes will also be included.
-The main part of the course will focus on important topics in superstructure and substructure design and analysis, including concrete, steel, timber and composite bridges, etc...) will also be given.
+The main part of the course will focus on important topics in superstructure and substructure design and analysis, including concrete, steel, timber and composite bridges of short, medium and long span.
+Some topics in design and construction of special bridges (military bridges, movable bridges, etc...) will also be given.
 Recent developments in bridges (continuous and integral bridges, bridges which include modern FRP materials, etc...) will be given.
 Finally, basic topics in bridge management including bridge maintenance, capacity rating, evaluation and rehabilitation of existing bridges will be introduced.
 Throughout the course examples will be given including those of good design and those that failed.
 Students will be expected to work on a term design project.

-CE527 Advanced Numerical Methods In Civil Engineering
+CE528 Numerical Methods in Engineering